Work Health and Safety

 If you have any questions please contact Neill Bourne, Senior Health & Safety Advisor on 4921 7330 or the Health, Safety and Wellbeing Team on 403 3999 (#5).

-Working with genetically modified organisms (GMOs) can be dangerous and proper safety and controls should be in place.
-Working with GMO is regulated under the Gene Technology Act 2000 where both the GMO (referred to as a “dealing”) and the facilities where they are handled have strict compliance requirements which are overseen by the Office of the Gene Technology Regulator (OGTR).
+Working with genetically modified organisms (GMO) can be dangerous and proper safety controls should be in place.
+Working with GMO is regulated under the Gene Technology Act 2000 where both the GMO (referred to as a “dealing”) and the facilities where they are handled have strict compliance requirements which are overseen by the Office of the Gene Technology Regulator (OGTR)